NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Celery Nutrition facts

-Celery is one of the traditional Mediterranean herbs recognized for its strong aromatic flavor, which it imparts to a variety of cuisines.
+Celery is one of the traditional Mediterranean herbs recognized for its strong aromatic flavor that elevates various culinary creations.
 It is a small biennial herbaceous plant that originated in Europe.
-It can be grown quickly as a potherb in the home gardens for its flavorful leaves, shoots, roots, and seeds.
+It can be grown quickly as a potherb in the home gardens for its flavorful leaves, stalks, roots, and seeds.

-Botanically, leaf-celery belongs to the family of Apiaceae, of the genus; Apium, and known scientifically as Apium graveolens.
+Botanically, leaf-celery belongs to the Apiaceae family of herbs, in the genus; Apium.
+Scientific name: Apium graveolens.

 leaf celery